interdiscipline/lockup/README.md

 ### Use Lockup around a specific controller:

-1. Follow the installtion instructions above.
+1. Follow the installation instructions above.

 2. In your application_controller.rb file, add: